 What can you see with Reserve Access tickets?

 If you’ve decided to go for standard Reserve Access tickets, or that’s all that’s available on your tour or sightseeing pass, don’t worry.
 You’re still going to have a fabulous visit to the Statue of Liberty.
-Here’s what you can do at the Statue of Liberty without going inside.
+Here’s what you can do at Liberty Island without going inside the statue.

 Take a ranger tour of Liberty Island

-Standing underneath the Statue of Liberty and looking up is literally staggering – see my main picture.
+Standing underneath the statue and looking up is literally staggering – see my main picture.
 You might have seen Lady Liberty countless time in movies and even from a distance on the ferry to Liberty Island but I promise you nothing is as jaw dropping as standing under this huge statue and looking up.
 You’re not going to get that view anywhere else.

 Enjoy the views towards Manhattan on the ferry

 Standing onboard the Liberty Island ferry, the views across New York Harbor, taking in Manhattan are unlike any you’ll get elsewhere.
-If you’re after great ‘approach’ shots of the Statue of Liberty, assuming you’re on the ferry from Battery Park, go up to the third level and stand on the right.
+If you’re after great ‘approach’ shots of the Sstatue, assuming you’re on the ferry from Battery Park, go up to the third level and stand on the right.